Birmingham Terminal Station: Decline

 As automobile ownership increased and air travel gained popularity, rail travel suffered.
 By 1960 only 26 trains per day went through Terminal Station.
 At the beginning of 1969 it was down to seven trains.
 During the 1960s the station served as the site of numerous small episodes of the Civil Rights Movement.
 Local Civil Rights leaders like Fred Shuttlesworth challenged the racially segregated accommodations of the station and crowds of belligerent whites gathered, sometimes leading to violence.

+The station was constructed with separate waiting areas to comply with segregation laws mandated by the Jim Crow provisions in the state's 1901 constitution.
+Efforts to challenge this segregation emerged in the 1950s, particularly following a ruling by the Interstate Commerce Commission that banned segregation in transportation, including trains, buses, and station waiting rooms.
+However, this ruling created a distinction between interstate and intrastate travelers, prompting a legal case in 1957 to desegregate the waiting areas.
+The case culminated in a court order in 1961 requiring the station's integration.

+In 1957, Fred Shuttlesworth staged a protest by entering the white waiting room at Terminal Station with his wife, Ruby, before boarding a train.
+Though initially confronted by protesters at the entrance, Birmingham police escorted the couple inside and onto their train to Atlanta.
+During the event, Lamar Weaver, a white supporter of integration who had come to speak with Shuttlesworth, was attacked by members of the crowd as he returned to his vehicle.

 In 1969 the U.S. Social Security Administration announced plans to build a consolidated service center in downtown Birmingham.
 William Engel of Engel Realty quietly put together a plan for a $10 million redevelopment for the site of the deteriorating station.
 The redevelopment, which Engel pitched to the Southern Railway, would include a smaller and more modern train terminal along with a new Social Security building, two smaller office buildings and a large hotel.